 2.2.
-Species and size selectivity
+Fishing characterization

-The data used for the fishery characterization was obtained from logbooks, system established by fishing cooperatives involved in FIP.
-The fishing cooperatives were already used to record information about their activities as part of the reporting system of landing data must to the fishing authority (CONAPESCA), but the detail of data recorded was low.
-A part of the monitoring system for the FIP, landing records include information about location, depth, and bottom type in the fishing area, duration of the trip (hours), total weight landed (kg) per fishing trip for target and non-target species, and fishing gear characteristics (Table 1).
+The data used for the fishery characterization was obtained from fishing logbooks recorded as part of the data-collection system established by fishing cooperatives involved in FIP.
+As part of the monitoring system for the FIP, landing records include information about name, depth, and bottom type of the fishing site, duration of the trip (hours), total weight landed (kg) per fishing trip for target and non-target species, and fishing gear characteristics (Table 1).
+Landings and bycatch were expressed as numbers of individuals and biomass (kg).
+Additionally, for each of the defined landing and bycatch, biomass percentages were calculated.
+Subsequently, non-target species were classified according to the MSC as primary, secondary, and endangered, threatened, or protected species (ETP), and main (>5% of the total catch by weight) and minor species (< 5% of the total catch)